muhdlaziem/barcode-scanner/README.md

 # barcode-scanner

- Run 'npm install' for Android configuration.
+ Run 'cd Barcode/' and 'npm install' for Android configuration.